How to Elevate Your Multifamily Website Design

-The first two are pretty obvious: the monthly rent price has to be within budget, and the apartment should be close to work, family, or whatever the potential renter deems important.
-Community environment is a factor that’s often overlooked, but it’s actually extremely important to most potential renters.
-People want to know if the apartment community and surrounding area will have what is needed to fulfill their interests and hobbies.
-This is why it’s important to include this in your apartment website design.
+The first two are quite obvious: the monthly rent price must be within budget, and the apartment should be conveniently located.
+However, the community environment is often underestimated but highly significant to most potential renters.
+Prospective renters want to know if the apartment community and surrounding area can fulfill their interests and hobbies.
+This is why it’s vital to prominently feature this information in your multifamily website design.

-Are these elements easy to find and clear on your website?
-Are they interactive and engaging instead of being static?
-Are you also able to track how rental prospects are engaging with your site?
-The best multifamily website design offers all these things and more.
+Are these elements easily accessible and clear on your website?
+Are they interactive and engaging rather than static?
+Can you track how rental prospects engage with your site?
+The best multifamily website design offers all these features and more.

-Creating a landing page or blog like page that includes reviews of local businesses and restaurants as well as recaps of local/city events is a great way to include the community environment that prospects are looking for in their decision making.
+Designing a landing page or blog that includes reviews of local businesses and restaurants, as well as recaps of local/city events, is an excellent way to incorporate helpful information about the community environment that prospects need to inform their decisions.

-If you’re able to track engagement using something like multifamily software, you’ll be able to gain valuable insights.
-You can learn how potential renters or leads found your multifamily website, track every time they return to continue research, and see which engagements drive them to sign a lease.
-It all comes down to driving engagement.
-Proper apartment website design will direct people to the information they need, making it easy for them to make an informed decision.
+Proper apartment website design will help you track engagement using multifamily software.
+You can learn how potential renters or leads found your multifamily website, track every time they return to continue their research and identify which engagements drive them to sign a lease.
+The bottom line is driving engagement.
+Effective multifamily website design guides people to the information they need, making it easy for them to make an informed decision.

 Though web engagement may seem like an intangible buzzword, it can be both measured and defined.
 When an apartment seeker visits a property’s website for the first time, they are still in the research phase.

-Though this can seem like the best time to give the shopper every piece of information about your property, you’ll need to first engage the visitor.
-It isn’t enough to simply measure a visitor’s clicks and the length of time on your multifamily website; it’s important to strategically invite them to share their information.
+While it might seem like the ideal time to inundate the shopper with every piece of information about your property, you need to first engage the visitor.
+It isn’t sufficient to merely measure a visitor’s clicks and the time spent on your multifamily website; it’s crucial to strategically invite them to share their information.

-Katrina Greene, the Senior Property Manager of Sheehan Properties in Indianapolis; Columbus, Indiana; and Louisville, Kentucky; explained that at the end of the day, her site and online materials aim to capture information about the customer rather than just giving them something to look at.
+Katrina Greene, the Senior Property Manager of Sheehan Properties in Indiana and Kentucky, explained that her site and online materials aim to capture information about the customer rather than just providing something to look at.

-Traditionally, property managers try to do this by sharing unit and amenity photos and floor plans on the site.
-Many property management websites now offer the same basic tools for online apartment shoppers to use to research and explore because of this.
-But, according to Greene, they don’t actually add up to better leads or more engaged renters.
+Traditionally, property managers attempt to achieve this by sharing unit and amenity photos, as well as floor plans on the site.
+Many property management websites no offer the same basic tools for online apartment shoppers to use for research and exploration.
+However, according to Greene, these elements don’t necessarily lead to better leads or more engaged renters.

-Finding a new home is stressful for apartment seekers and if they don’t feel welcomed, why would they share their information with you?
+Finding a new home is stressful for apartment seekers, and if they don’t feel welcome, why would they share their information with you?
 Rather than revamping your apartment website or blindly increasing your ad spend budget, improving online engagement means a radical rethinking of what the website experience should feel like.

-In Greene’s mind, this means appealing to a prospective renter through community by showing them what living with you really feels like.
-In addition to thinking about website engagement, property management companies need to think about a holistic digital strategy.
-Considering your digital strategy for your multifamily property and how to maximize its potential isn’t as simple as updating your Facebook page or publishing a new blog.
-Creating a strategy should be a diligent process that requires you to review your budget, competition, and available resources.
+In Greene’s view, this means appealing to prospective renters via an emphasis on the community by showing them what living at your property really feels like.
+In addition to thinking about website engagement, property management companies need to consider a holistic digital strategy.
+Developing a digital strategy for your multifamily property and maximizing its potential isn’t as simple as updating your Facebook page or publishing a new blog.
+Creating a strategy should be a thoughtful process that involves reviewing your budget, competition, and available resources.

-With a wide range of web tools and social media avenues, considering how to develop a digital strategy in the multifamily industry doesn’t just require a single-pronged approach.
-See the full Q&A with Katrina here, where she shares insights on how property managers can refine their digital strategies.
+With a wide range of web tools and social media platforms, devising a digital strategy in the multifamily industry requires a multifaceted approach.

-For many property management websites, a static “Contact Us” form is the only way a potential renter can request more information about available apartments, amenities, and pricing.
-These forms force online prospects to either pick up the phone to speak to a leasing specialist or submit their name and phone number and then wait for the leasing office to call them.
+For many property management websites, a static “Contact Us” form is the sole method for potential renters to request more information about available apartments, amenities, and pricing.
+These forms force online prospects to either pick up the phone to speak with a leasing specialist or submit their name and phone number, then wait for the leasing office to call them.

-Visitors who fail to reach out through the contact form leave property managers with no way of knowing who visited their multifamily website.
-That prospect likely moved on to a competitor’s site to do more research and if their property management website is more engaging and collects data on their visit, that competitor can reach out for follow-up and you can’t.
+Visitors who fail to reach out through the contact form leave multifamily property managers with no knowledge of who visited their multifamily website.
+That prospect likely moved on to a competitor’s site for further research, and if their property management website is more engaging and collects data on their visit, that competitor can reach out for follow-up while you can’t.